makersmakingchange/OpenAT-Resources/_pages/contact.md

 ---
-title: "Contact - Accessible Gaming Team"
+title: "Contact - Makers Making Change"
 layout: splash

 excerpt: |
-  Tyler Fentie and Josie Versloot are the main contacts for the accessible gaming team at MMC.
-See their contact information below.
+  These resources have been created by Makers Making Change, a program of the Neil Squire Society.

   - General Makers Making Change Contact: info@makersmakingchange.com